 Even though Lal Tibba was fairly crowded compared to the rest of the town, we absolutely loved the sunset view here.
 Luckily we were visiting in January and could admire the unique winter line from here – the sky truly left us speechless.

 There is another café right opposite Lal Tibba – Klick Café.
 The interior of this cafe is quite unique – camera lenses are used as the lamps, the walls are painted with cameras and even a few cups are shaped like lenses.
-This cafe was shut during our trip to Landour, but this is another lovely place to witness sunset while grabbing yummy snacks.
+This cafe was shut during our trip to Landour, but this is another lovely place to witness sunset in this city.

 There are quite a few lovely cafes and restaurants which have opened up in Landour over the last few years.
 The first and foremost that you shouldn’t miss is Landour Bakehouse.
 It serves baked goods including croissants, scones, buns, cookies, crepes, cookies, sandwiches and hot drinks.
 This place has a lovely old world charm with wooden décor and rustic ambiance.
 The best table at Landour Bakehouse is beside the window.
 Also, do yourself a favor and do not forget to order their hot chocolate – you can thank me later 🙂

 If you are looking to have a hearty meal, then check out Emily’s at Rokeby Manor hotel.
 This restaurant serves delicious Indian and Continental cuisine.
 The interiors of this restaurant are quite lovely and give a countryside feel.
 They have some lovely signs put up on the walls – take your take reading them.
-Even though we visited it mid-January, it still had some of the lovely Christmas decor.
+Even though we visited in mid-January, they still had Christmas decorations.

 The breakfasts at JW Marriott, where we were staying, were quite elaborate.
 Plus we had just had light snacks at Landour Bakehouse and weren’t too hungry.
 Having heard rave reviews from a bunch of people about their Sticky Toffee Pudding, I couldn’t leave without ordering it – and let me tell you, it totally lived up to the hype!